Puppet Master vs Demonic Toys: Production

 Plans for a Puppet Master and Demonic Toys crossover date back to as early as 1992, when Charles Band first mentioned the idea in the VideoZone for Demonic Toys, stating that Puppet Master 4 would be a crossover between the two series, with an estimated release window of fall 1992.
 The project never materialized, and Demonic Toys instead crossed over with Dollman a year later, in Dollman vs. Demonic Toys.

 Another attempt at a crossover was announced in the VideoZone for Retro Puppet Master in 1999.
 This movie was supposed to be the first part of a larger plan to cross over Full Moon's franchises and was given a release window of 2000.
 Later the same year, Full Moon ran a contest in Tomart’s Action Figure Digest where fans could enter to possibly win a role as an extra in the film.
 The contest also mentioned that the film was set to shoot in LA later in the year.
 The film was mentioned at Toy Fair 2000 and was expected to be Full Moon's next release.
 The film did not make the 1999 shooting date or 2000 release window.
 Band mentioned the crossover again in some 2001 trade papers with a planned release window of May 2001.
 Again, the film did not make this estimated release date.

 Work on the script for this version began around 2002, with the filming location having changed to Band's Italian castle that had previously been used in Castle Freak.
 In 2003, the original 1992 concept art appeared on some Full Moon merchandise to advertise the upcoming film.
 The final version of the script was completed around 2004.
-Around this time, Full Moon, already low on money, realized that the film was too expensive to do themselves and attempted to co-finance and co-produce it with the Si-Fi channel.
-After Si-Fi provided their half of the budget, Full Moon realised they would be unable to contribute any funds toward the project and decided to sell the rights to the film entirely to Si-Fi, losing creative control as a result.
-C. Courtney Joyner was brought in and entirely rewrote the script from scratch with the Si-Fi Channel envisioning the film as a potential pilot for a tv series.
+Around this time, Full Moon, already low on money, realized that the film was too expensive to do themselves and attempted to co-finance and co-produce it with the Sci-Fi Channel.
+After Sci-Fi provided their half of the budget, Full Moon realized they would be unable to contribute any funds toward the project and decided to sell the rights to the film entirely to Sci-Fi, losing creative control as a result.
+C. Courtney Joyner was brought in and entirely rewrote the script from scratch with the Sci-Fi Channel envisioning the film as a potential pilot for a TV series.
 However, they were unable to do this, as Band made sure with the deal that he would keep the rights to both series.